 The Iris is a large genus of plants that include hardy perennials and hardy bulbs.

-Due to the large size of the Iris plant genus they vary immensely in size, from 15 to over 180 cm.
+Due to the large size of the Iris plant genus they vary immensely in size, from 15 to over 180 cm (6 to 72 inches).
 This makes Iris ideal for all sections of the garden, and they make very attractive border plants.

 Iris have sword shaped leaves and beautiful flowers of all colours and shades.